ouattararomuald/android-image-slider/README.md

 # android-image-slider

-An image slider for android.

-This slider does not depends on any image loader library so your pick the one that best suits your needs.
+An image slider for android that let you pick the image loader library that best suits your needs.

 Create a simple slider with the following code: